sanfinity-Iot/openremote/Demo-Smart-Building.md

 There are two applications which are part of the manager, once you have set it up yourself (See [Get Started](https://openremote.io/get-started-manager/)): the Application for Technical manager (for configuration of the project) and the Smart Building demo, which giving full control over the application.
 We'll describe both.

-For convenience you can have a look at the online version of the Smart Building demo at [Smart Building Demo](https://demo.openremote.io/main/?realm=building) using the credentials (building / building).
+For convenience you can have a look at the online version of the [Demo Smart Building](https://demo.openremote.io/main/?realm=building) using the credentials (building / building).

 # Application for Technical Manager